-Kiermaier single in 10th, Rays end Jays’ 6-game win string
+Kiermaier singles in 10th, Rays end Jays’ 6-game win string

 Blue Jays: There was no update on SS Bo Bichette (knee) and RHP Nate Pearson (elbow).

-Rays: 3B Yandy Diaz (dizziness) was scratched after his own batted ball hit him in the head during batting practice. … RHP Chaz Roe (right elbow) went on the 10-day IL.
+Rays: 3B Yandy Diaz (dizziness) was scratched after his own batted ball hit him in the cheekbone-nose area during batting practice.
+Cash said Diaz was OK. … RHP Chaz Roe (right elbow) went on the 10-day IL.

 UP NEXT